Burna Boy, RMD and other Nigerian celebrities who have celebrated milestone birthdays in 2021 - Bioreports

 Milestone ages are wildly and largely celebrated on and off social media, and for most people, it is a transition to the best years of their lives yet.

-PAY ATTENTION: . is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!
+PAY ATTENTION: Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!

-. has put together a list of . celebs who have either celebrated their silver, golden, ruby or diamond jubilee (25, 50, 40, 60) at this point in 2021.
+Legit.ng has put together a list of Naija celebs who have either celebrated their silver, golden, ruby or diamond jubilee (25, 50, 40, 60) at this point in 2021.

 1. Banky W